AdobeDocs/campaign-standard.en/help/administration/using/configuring-transactional-messaging.md

 >[!NOTE]
 >
 >The configuration can vary depending on the type of transactional message you want to send.
-For more on this, refer to [Transactional event specific configurations](#transactional-event-specific-configurations)
+For more on this, refer to [Transactional event specific configurations](#transactional-event-specific-configurations).

 Once the event is published, the corresponding transactional message is automatically created.
 For more on transactional messaging, refer to [this page](../../channels/using/about-transactional-messaging.md).